 The new lighthouse commenced operation at the opening of navigation in 1906, displaying a fixed white light that was visible for twelve miles.
 In 1907, the fourth-order lens originally installed in the tower was replaced with a single-flashing third-order lens.
 The tower was altered at a cost of $315 to receive the revolving light.

 A new keeper’s dwelling was built at the station in 1924 by P.G.
 Robichaud, and the foundation crib was repaired.
+This picture, taken in 1944, shows Big Shippegan with the gully range lights that had been moved from the southern side of the gully to the northern side by this time.

 Big Shippegan Lighthouse is one of nine octagonal wooden towers remaining in New Brunswick.
 Although the tower's third-order Fresnel lens is long gone, it still supports a beautiful Barbier, Benard et Turenne lantern, the only one of its kind remaining in the province.